 There are two basic forms of geometry: the true one and the perceived one.
 What does it mean?
 A true form would be a round window or a rectangular door of a house.
 In other words, everything that shows you a real and detectable geometric pattern.
-Take a look at the pictures below to see, what I mean.
-Then, let’s go further to the perceived geometric forms.
+Take a look at the pictures below to see what I mean.

 A perceived geometric form could be, for example, three objects in an image, that would form a triangle when connected by an imaginary line.
 Or it could just be a round subject like sunglasses or an alarm clock.
 Look at the examples below.

 Okay folks, thats it.
 Please regard this article as an introduction into the exiting world of photography.
 To learn photography seriously and to improve you skills you should read some books about photography basics like “BetterPhoto Basics”* from Jim Miotke.
 And if not done yet, check my other articles about photography for beginners.

 *Affiliate link: If you click on the link, no costs will arise for you.
 If you decide to make a purchase, I will receive a small benefit from the supplier which I would reinvest, to keep this blog alive.